qijianpeng/awesome-edge-computing/README.md

 suite to: (i) alleviate the burden of Fog benchmarking by using a standard methodology, and (ii) facilitate the understanding of the target platform by collecting a catalogue of relevant metrics for a set of benchmarks.
+- [CloudSuite](https://www.cloudsuite.ch/): CloudSuite is a benchmark suite for cloud services.
+The third release consists of eight applications that have been selected based on their popularity in today’s datacenters.
+The benchmarks are based on real-world software stacks and represent real-world setups.

 # Tools
 - [netem](https://wiki.linuxfoundation.org/networking/netem) : netem provides